Umberto Eco: Honours

 In 2014 he was awarded the Gutenberg Prize of the International Gutenberg Society and the City of Mainz.

 Religious views

-During his university studies, Eco stopped believing in God and left the Catholic Church, later helping co-found the Italian skeptic organization Comitato Italiano per il Controllo delle Affermazioni sulle Pseudoscienze (Italian Committee for the Investigation of Claims of the Pseudosciences) CICAP.
+During his university studies, Eco ceased to believe in God and left the Catholic Church.
+He helped co-found the Italian skeptic organization Comitato Italiano per il Controllo delle Affermazioni sulle Pseudoscienze (Italian Committee for the Investigation of Claims of the Pseudosciences).

 Personal life and death

 In September 1962 he married Renate Ramge, a German graphic designer and art teacher with whom he had a son and a daughter.

 Eco divided his time between an apartment in Milan and a vacation house near Urbino.
 He had a 30,000-volume library in the former and a 20,000-volume library in the latter.

 Eco died at his Milanese home of pancreatic cancer, from which he had been suffering for two years, on the night of 19 February 2016.
 From 2008 to the time of his death at the age of 84, he was a professor emeritus at the University of Bologna, where he had taught since 1971.